Master's in Health Services Administration (MHA)

 - Practice Administrator

-The Master of Health Services Administration curriculum appears below.
-It includes 13 courses totaling 37 semester hours of credit and can be completed in about 22 months.
-The College of Management and Business will review graduate hours completed at accredited institutions and may transfer up to 9 hours maximum toward the Master of Health Services Administration.
+The Master of Health Services Administration curriculum includes 12 courses and can be completed in about 20 months.
+The School of Business and Management will review graduate hours completed at accredited institutions and may transfer up to a maximum of nine hours toward the Master of Health Services Administration degree.